kmsmith137/simpulse_docs/sphinx/intro.rst

          mkdir build
          cd build

-         # The -DPYBIND11_PYTHON_VERSION=2.7 flag is important.
+         # !!!
+The -DPYBIND11_PYTHON_VERSION=2.7 flag is important here !!!
-	 # This uses python 2 instead of python 3.
+	 # This tells pybind11 that you will be using python 2 instead of python 3.

          cmake -DCMAKE_INSTALL_PREFIX=$HOME
          make install